-The Finnish Heavy Christmas band Raskasta Joulua has evolved into a supergroup collective with many very famous regular and occasional members, including legendary Nordic rockers like Marco Hietala of Nightwish, Sonata Arctica’s Tony Kakko, and Elize Ryd from Amaranthe.
+The Finnish heavy metal Christmas band Raskasta Joulua has evolved into a supergroup collective with many very famous regular and occasional members, including legendary Nordic rockers such as Marco Hietala of Nightwish, Sonata Arctica’s Tony Kakko, and Elize Ryd from Amaranthe.

 In a country where heavy rock is a mainstream musical genre it comes as no surprise to learn that a select group of Finnish rock artists have got together to metalise popular seasonal hymns and songs.

 The idea was born when professional guitarist Erkka Korhonen, who records and gigs with many top Finnish metal and progressive bands, realised that two important elements of Finnish culture – celebrating Christmas and thrashing out loud music – could be creatively combined.
 It was easy to find fellow musicians keen to join the seasonal fun.
 “It meant going outside the box, but we felt it seemed just crazy enough to work!” he remembers.

 “Christmas songs have been performed traditionally in Finland for ever, but we have now two generations who’ve grown up with rock music, so the time’s surely right for heavy versions,” adds Korhonen.
 “Many Finnish Christmas songs are quite dark and melancholy compared to carols in the Anglo-Saxon tradition, so they’re surprisingly well-suited to heavier interpretations.”